 Learn more about upcycling and repair of fashion through the Rediscovery Centre’s courses.
 The Rediscovery Centre also offers workshops designed for community groups and libraries – find out more here

-ReCreate and Rediscovery Centre both offer children’s birthday party packages and run regular events.
+Rediscovery Centre offers children’s birthday party packages and runs regular events.

 Native Events is is Ireland’s leading sustainable event production company providing consultancy, equipment and staff for sustainable events.